 Tomz has published in the fields of international relations, American politics, comparative politics, and statistical methods.
 He is the author of Reputation and International Cooperation: Sovereign Debt across Three Centuries and numerous articles in political science and economics journals.

 Scott D. Sagan is the Caroline S.G.
-Munro Professor of Political Science, the Mimi and Peter Haas University Fellow in Undergraduate Education, and a Senior Fellow at the Center for International Security and Cooperation and the Freeman Spogli Institute at Stanford University.
-He also serves as the co-chair of the American Academy of Arts and Sciences’ Global Nuclear Future Initiative.
-Before joining the Stanford faculty, Sagan was a lecturer in the Department of Government at Harvard University and served as a special assistant to the director of the Organization of the Joint Chiefs of Staff in the Pentagon.
-He has served as a consultant to the office of the Secretary of Defense and at the Sandia National Laboratory and the Los Alamos National Laboratory.
+Munro Professor of Political Science, the Mimi and Peter Haas University Fellow in Undergraduate Education, and Senior Fellow at the Center for International Security and Cooperation and the Freeman Spogli Institute at Stanford University.
+He also serves as co-chair of the American Academy of Arts and Sciences’ Global Nuclear Future Initiative.
+Before joining the Stanford faculty, Sagan was a lecturer in the Department of Government at Harvard University.
+From 1984 to 1985, he served as special assistant to the director of the Organization of the Joint Chiefs of Staff in the Pentagon.
+Sagan has also served as a consultant to the office of the Secretary of Defense and at the Sandia National Laboratory and the Los Alamos National Laboratory.

 Stephen Krasner is the Graham H. Stuart Professor of International Studies, the Senior Associate Dean for the Social Sciences, School of Humanities & Sciences, and the deputy director of FSI.
 A former director of CDDRL, Krasner is also an FSI senior fellow, and a fellow of the Hoover Institution.